Tofu-Bunny/Journey/README.md

 All keybinds and percentages can be customized to whatever you like.
 At the start of the script there's a small labeled section where you can change everything to suit your needs. i decided to set these two values to 60% and 85% because they allow you to perform Flap Boost and Infinite Boost, but if you find values that work better for you feel free to change them to whatever you want.

+Small special thank you to Arckoor for suggesting and helping with a couple things <3

 Aaand that's pretty much it!
 Once again please use this tool responsibly and have fun.
 See you in the sky.